-Any students interested in being a peer advocate during Spring 2014 must successfully complete training during the Fall 2013 semester.
-The training application is due Thursday, Sept.
-5 by 1 pm.
+Any students interested in being a peer advocate during Fall 2014 must successfully complete training during the Spring 2014 semester.
+The training application is due Wed, Feb.
+5 by midnight.
 No late applications can be considered.
 Applicants will be contacted soon after the deadline for interviews.

 Becoming a Trainee: Minimum Qualifications

 Students who successfully complete the training program and who are formally accepted as Advocates for the following semester will be enrolled for three credits of PSYC 294 by permission of the instructor.
 Registration contracts are completed at the end of the pre-semester retreat.